Woffee/Envismetrics/data/Data_Format.md

 ### 📁 File Format

-- Files should be in `.xlsx` or `.csv` format, exported from electrochemical workstation software such as NOVA, EC-Lab, or Gamry.
+Files can be provided in `.xlsx`, `.csv`, or `.txt` format, exported from electrochemical workstation software such as NOVA, EC-Lab, or Gamry.

+- `.xlsx` and `.csv` files should contain the required column headers as described below.
+- `.txt` files should be exported in a **tab- or semicolon-delimited** plain text format, with exactly the same column headers and order as `.xlsx`/`.csv` exports.
 - Data should contain at least one complete CV cycle.
 Multiple cycles can be distinguished by the `Scan` column.
 - The script will attempt to automatically extract the scan rate from the filename using patterns like `10mVs`, `200mVs`, etc. (if not found, analysis may be skipped or mislabelled).